braheezy/catppuccin-gtk-rpm/README.md

 For each main color, an RPM is generated containing all the assets.
 Installing the RPM puts the theme in `/usr/share/themes/`.

-This has only been tested on Fedora 35 and will probably only work for modern RPM-based distros like that.

 # Build
-The following tools are used to produced the RPM.
-Install them for your distro:
+Install the RPM build tools for your distro:
 - `rpm-build`
-- `rpmdevtools` for `spectool`
+- `rpmdevtools`

 The GTK themes depend on the following.
 Install them for your distro:
 - `sassc`